-The Georgia CSBG program is a Federally-funded program that is administered through a contractual agreement with a statewide network of twenty (20) non-profit community action agencies and four (4) county governments designated as eligible entities.
+The Georgia CSBG program is a federally-funded program that is administered through a contractual agreement with a statewide network of twenty (20) non-profit community action agencies and three (3) county governments designated as eligible entities.
 Services and programs are provided to all 159 counties.

 The program is governed under six broad anti-poverty goals:

 Goal 1: Individuals and families with low income are stable and achieve economic security.

 Goal 2: Communities where people with low incomes live are healthy and offer economic opportunity.

 Goal 3: People with low incomes are engaged and active in building opportunities in communities.

 The basic requirements that need to be met in order to receive services from CSBG include the following: